-The most common effects include:
+The most common side effects include:

-- Irregular bleeding during the first 6–12 months of use.
+- Irregular bleeding during the first 6–12 months of use

-- Spotting or mild bleeding between periods.
+- Spotting or mild bleeding between periods

-- Changes in sexual desire.
+- Changes in sexual desire

-- Scarring at the site of the insertion.
+- Scarring at the insertion site

-- Nausea and fatigue.
+- Nausea and fatigue

-- Pain at the site of the insertion.
+- Pain at the insertion site

-- Breast tenderness.
+- Breast tenderness

 When and how do you remove the implant?

-A health care specialist will numb the area with a local anesthetic, make a tiny incision, and extract the rod.
+A healthcare specialist will numb the area with a local anesthetic, make a tiny incision, and extract the rod.

-If you wish, a new implant can be replaced at that time; otherwise you may become pregnant.
+If you wish, a new implant can be replaced at that time; otherwise, you may become pregnant.

 Where can you get a subdermal contraceptive implant?

-The insertion of the rod should be performed under strict care, always in the hands of an expert at a licensed clinic.
+Further, the insertion of the rod should be performed under strict care, always in the hands of an expert at a licensed clinic.